The Fog: Plot

-After locating the missing trawler, Nick and Elizabeth find the corpse of one of the fishermen, Dick Baxter, with his eyes gouged out.
-The other two are missing, one of whom is the husband of Kathy Williams, who is overseeing the town's centennial celebrations.
-While Elizabeth is alone in the autopsy room, Baxter's corpse rises from the autopsy table and approaches her, before collapsing.
-As Elizabeth screams, Nick and coroner Dr. Phibes rush into the room where they see the once-again lifeless corpse has carved the number 3 on the floor.
-That evening, as the town's celebrations begin, local weatherman Dan calls Stevie at the radio station to tell her that another fog bank has appeared and is moving towards town.
-As they are talking, the fog gathers outside the weather station and Dan hears a knock at the door.
-He answers it and is killed by the revenants as Stevie listens in horror.
-As Stevie proceeds with her radio show, the fog starts moving inland, disrupting the town's telephone and power lines.
-Using a backup generator, Stevie begs her listeners to go to her house and save her son when she sees the fog closing in from her lighthouse vantage point.
-As the fog envelops Stevie's house, the revenants kill her son's babysitter, Mrs. Kobritz.
-They then pursue Andy, but Nick and Elizabeth arrive and rescue him.
+Town resident Nick Castle and hitchhiker Elizabeth Solley find the lost fishing trawler adrift and the corpse of one of the fishermen.
+Later, while Elizabeth is in the autopsy room alone, the fisherman's corpse briefly comes to life and accosts her before collapsing.
+Nick and coroner Dr. Phibes see the now-lifeless corpse has carved the number 3 on the floor with a scalpel.
+That evening, as the town begins its celebrations, local weatherman Dan O'Bannon is killed by the ghosts at the weather station.
+The fog has returned and starts moving inland, disrupting the town's telephone and power lines.
+Using a backup generator, Stevie begs her listeners to go to her house and save her son.
+The ghosts kill her son's babysitter but Nick and Elizabeth rescue Andy.